 Corollary 19.
 IND-CCAO2 and IND-CCA1 are independent notions.
-In other words, there is a scheme which is IND-CCA1 secure but not IND-CCAO2 secure and, there is a scheme that is IND-CCAO2 secure but not IND-CCA1 secure.
+In other words, under the assumption that IND-CCA2 secure encryption schemes exist, there is a scheme which is IND-CCA1 secure but not IND-CCAO2 secure and, there is a scheme that is IND-CCAO2 secure but not IND-CCA1 secure.

 Corollary 20.
 IND-CCA1 and IND-CCAO2 do not imply, even together, IND-CCA2.
-In other words, there is a scheme which is both IND-CCA1 secure and IND-CCAO2 secure but not IND-CCA2 secure.
+In other words, under the assumption that IND-CCA2 secure encryption schemes exist, there is a scheme which is both IND-CCA1 secure and IND-CCAO2 secure but not IND-CCA2 secure.